kwanyuhung/Cocos2dx-BonusWheel/README.md

 # Debug menu

-Clicking the screen menu, will show a new result included
+Clicking the spin 1000, will show a new result included

 Data Percentages (Black)